As one of our most popular articles we have updated this for 2018.

 Depending on your circumstances you may choose to incorporate your business, for example as a limited company.
 While it is relatively cheap to do this directly through Companies House, most people choose to use an intermediary firm to complete the paperwork.
-This process starts at around £75 for the most basic service, but can easily run to hundreds of pounds, particularly if you require a registered office.
+This process starts at less than £10 for the most basic online service, but can easily run to hundreds of pounds, particularly if you require a registered office.

 Unless you are planning to work from home, you will need to find business premises.
 Relatively few businesses own their own premises; instead, most lease from a commercial landlord.